By : Andy Sirmon

 Evaluating employee productivity is easier with access to real-time data.
 It is certainly more effective to review speed of service and table turns after each shift, rather than the next day.
 You can also let employees know how close they are to reaching an incentive goal.
 Servers will work harder to increase the number of desserts sold on Saturday night if they know they are close to achieving success.

 At NCR we nerd-out ordering our favorite food on the latest mobile apps that we’ve helped our customers build.
 If you don’t have a dedicated IT department (or even if you do), we can help you build a customer engagement strategy.
 Most importantly, we can help you future-proof your operations so that your technology investment will continue to grow with you.
-So what other technology trends could impact operators in 2016, and beyond?
+So what other technology trends could impact operators in 2016,

 In future posts we will look at: more integrated payments and security options, delivering an omnichannel experience, getting more personal with your guests through technology, and how the Internet of things will affect your business.
 In the meantime, see our Blog posts for more insights to build an integrated experience better than anyone else.